Accurate Machine Learning Predictions of Coercivity in High-Performance Permanent Magnets: Machine Learning

-Next, we discuss the model performances in \mumax data as given in Table \ref{metricsmumax}.
-Overall, both linear and non-linear models exhibit good performance as $R^2$ score is above $0.9$.
-This is expected in a linear regression model where multivariate statistics analysis demonstrates very little multicollinearity in randomly generated independent variables.
-The multicollinearity can be measured with the \gls{vif}.
-The \gls{vif} is computed as $VIF_{i}=\dfrac{1}{1-R_{i}^2}$, where $i$ labels $ith$ independent variable and $R_{i}^2$ is the $R^2$ of $ith$ variable on remaining ones, measures the multicollinearity.
-The computed \gls{vif} factors are $1.53$ for \gls{ms}, $4.36$ for \gls{aex}, and $1.53$ for \gls{ku} and are well within the acceptable limit.
+Next, we discuss the model performance in micromagnetic simulation data, as given in Table~\ref{metricsmumax}.
+Both linear and non-linear models perform well, as the $R^2$ score is above $0.9$.
+This is expected in a linear regression model where multivariate analysis demonstrates very little multicollinearity in randomly generated independent variables.
+The multicollinearity can be measured with the \gls{vif} $VIF_{\alpha}=(1-R_{\alpha}^2)^{-1}$, where $R_{\alpha}^2$ is the $R^2$ [Eq. (\ref{Eq.R2})] value of \gls{hc} considered as a function of variable $\alpha$.
+The computed \gls{vif} factors are $1.53$ for \gls{ms}, $4.36$ for \gls{aex}, and $1.53$ for \gls{ku}.

-In particular, more advanced decision tree regressors improve the performances.
-We picked tuned \gls{xgb} as a benchmark model with hyperparameters given in Appendix A for \gls{hc} prediction in experimental data.
-The deviance in \gls{mse} of test and train data sets is shown in Appendix A Fig. \ref{fig:deviance}.
-The more advanced \gls{ann} also exhibits a similar performance as other non-linear regressors.
-We use the relu activation function ($f(z)=max(0,z)$) here, and ANN is as follows: (dense layers=64, activation function=relu, dense layers=32, activation function=relu, dense layers=16, activation function=relu, and output layer=1, and learning rate=0.007, epochs=1000, batch size=56).
-To get a deeper insight into \gls{ml} predictability, we compare the experimental, the scaled-\mumax, and the \gls{ml}-predicted \gls{hc} for the real materials.
-The \gls{hc} data are given in Table \ref{mumaxMLprediction}.
-In general, \gls{ml}-predicted values are smaller than the \mumax-computed scaled values.
-For $2:14:1$ rare-earth magnets, \gls{ml} improves the results.
-For $1:5$ rare-earth magnets, it slightly underestimates the experiment.
-This is reasonable since we use the same scaling factor for all magnetic materials, which may depend on the materials.
+More advanced decision tree regressors improve the performance. \gls{xgb}, as the most accurate model, was used as a benchmark, with the hyperparameters given in Appendix~A for \gls{hc} prediction from experimental data.
+The deviance in the \gls{mse} of the training and testing data sets is shown in Fig.~\ref{fig:deviance}. \gls{ann}s exhibit performance similar to other non-linear regressors.
+The ANN is as follows: (dense layers=64, activation function=leaky\_relu, dense layers=32, activation function=leaky\_relu, dense layers=16, activation function=leaky\_relu, and output layer=1, and learning rate=0.007, epochs=1000, batch size=56).
+To obtain a deeper insight into \gls{ml} predictability, the experimental, scaled-micromagnetic, and \gls{ml}-predicted \gls{hc} values are compared with only the known important rare-earth-based materials in Table~\ref{mumaxMLprediction}.
+In general, \gls{ml}-predicted values are smaller than the micromagnetically computed values.
+For 2\,:\,14\,:\,1 rare-earth magnets, \gls{ml} improves the results.
+For 1\,:\,5 rare-earth magnets, it slightly underestimates the experiment.
+The full comparison of experimental and ML predicted data is given in Fig. \ref{expvsML}

+Additionally, \gls{xgb} was trained with different fractions of the dataset, from 200 to 12000, by computing the \gls{mae} error metric:

+Fig.~\ref{fig:trainsize} shows the convergence of the \gls{mae} (obtained with the \gls{xgb} model) plotted against the training data set size, indicating that the model performs well for datasets with more than 6000 points.